top

 AWARDS

-It is a rare opportunity to purchase an original, authentic painting of impeccable provenance, by one of the master artist, William Sandy.
+A rare opportunity to aquire an original, authentic painting of impeccable provenance, by one of the master artist, William Sandy similar to Billy Stockman and Long Jack Phillipus.

 Today Aboriginal Australians live and work around the world, from Papunya to London, from Arnhem Land to New York.